mdigambia/wp-and-db/web-programming-I/README.md

 ### Week 1

 - Gearing up and tooling (typora)
-- profile card destructuring (to use that as way to introduce HTML & CSS)
+- profile card destructuring (to use that as a way to introduce HTML & CSS)
 - Phone book assignment (copy 20 VIP contacts from you phone - give them the format)
 - Reading assignment on MDN beginer resources (Journal writing on that with code example - show them how to do code example with typora)